Skip to content

 Click any row in the submissions table to open a detailed view of that response.
 The response detail panel shows:

-• Respondent email (if available) and how long ago it was submitted.
+• Respondent email (if available) and when the response was submitted or saved.

 • Full response data — rendered as an interactive, read-only version of your form with all answers filled in.
 This lets you see the response exactly as the respondent completed it, including any conditional logic or multi-page navigation.

-You can export your responses for use in spreadsheets, databases, or other tools.
+You can export your responses as CSV files for use in spreadsheets and databases, or as individual PDF files for sharing and archiving.

 1. Open the submissions table for your form.